rvm/rvm-capistrano/README.md

-cap rvm:export_gemset        # Export the current RVM ruby gemset contents to a file. cap rvm:import_gemset        # Import file contents to the current RVM ruby gemset. cap rvm:install_ruby         # Install RVM ruby to the server, create gemset ... cap rvm:install_rvm          # Install RVM of the given choice to the server. cap rvm:install_pkgs         # Install RVM packages to the server. cap rvm:install_gem   GEM=my_gem  # Install gem {my_gem} on the server using selected ruby.
+cap rvm:export_gemset        # Export the current RVM ruby gemset contents to a file. cap rvm:import_gemset        # Import file contents to the current RVM ruby gemset. cap rvm:install_ruby         # Install RVM ruby to the server, create gemset ... cap rvm:install_rvm          # Install/update RVM of the given choice to the server. cap rvm:install_pkgs         # Install RVM packages to the server. cap rvm:install_gem   GEM=my_gem  # Install gem {my_gem} on the server using selected ruby.
                                   # Use `ENV['GEM'] = "bundler"` in script to specify gems.